Voting bill collapses, Democrats unable to change filibuster

 Both Manchin and Sinema say they support the legislation, but Democrats fell far short of the 60 votes needed to advance the bill over the Republican filibuster.
 It failed 49-51 on a largely party-line vote.

-Next, Senate Majority Leader Chuck Schumer put forward a rules change for a “talking filibuster” on this one bill.
+Instead, Senate Majority Leader Chuck Schumer put forward a more specific rules change for a “talking filibuster” on this one bill.
 It would require senators to stand at their desks and exhaust the debate before holding a simple majority vote, rather than the current practice that simply allows senators to privately signal their objections.

-But that, too, failed because Manchin and Sinema were unwilling to change the Senate rules a party-line vote by Democrats alone.
+But that, too, failed because Manchin and Sinema said they were unwilling to change the rules on a party-line vote by Democrats alone.

 Emotions were on display during the floor debate.